 Why is keyword research important?

 Proper keyword research is important because it will make clear which search terms your audience uses.
 At Yoast, we frequently come across clients who use one set of words when describing their products, while their target audience uses a completely different set of words.
-These sites aren’t found by their potential customers because of a mismatch in word use.
+As a result, potential customers don’t find those websites, because of a mismatch in word use.

 So, you’ll understand that it doesn’t make any sense to optimize for words that people don’t use.
 Good keyword research makes sure that you use the same words as your target audience and this makes the whole effort of optimizing your website far more worthwhile.
 In addition, by looking at search intent, you find out which questions your customer has.
 Those questions should get an answer in the form of quality content.

 For us, there are four steps to keyword research.
 First, you write down the mission of your business.
 Next, you make a list of all the keywords you want to be found for.
-Then you look at search intent and finally, you create landing pages for each of those keywords.
+Then you look at search intent and finally, create landing pages for each of those keywords.
 This ultimate guide takes you through these steps in much more detail.

 Step by step, we’ll guide you through the entire keyword research process, and we’ll give you practical tips to easily start your own keyword research.

 Step 1: What is your mission?

 Before starting anything, think about your mission.
 Think about questions like: Who are you?
 What is your website about?
 What makes you special?
 Who are you trying to reach?
 And what promises do you make on your website?